FreeLundin/Nola-Developer-Incubator/README.md

 ## 🚀 Quick Start

-Get the simulator running in under 2 minutes:
+Get the simulator running in under 2 minutes (developer) — or open the public playtest (tester):

 ```bash
 # Clone repository